-Investors should note that each fund reserves the right to merge or reorganize at any time, or to cease operations or liquidate itself.
-At any time prior to the liquidation of a fund, shareholders may redeem their shares of the fund pursuant to the procedures set forth under "How To Redeem Shares."
-The proceeds from any such redemption will be the net asset value of the Fund's shares, less any applicable sales charges, redemption fees or other charges.
-Shareholders may also exchange their shares, subject to investment minimums and other restrictions on exchanges as described under "Exchanging or Converting Shares."
-For federal income tax purposes, an exchange of a fund's shares for shares of another Loomis Sayles Fund is generally treated as a sale on which a gain or loss may be recognized.
+Investors should note that each Fund reserves the right to merge or reorganize at any time, or to cease operations or liquidate itself.
+At any time prior to the liquidation of a Fund, shareholders may redeem their shares of the Fund pursuant to the procedures set forth under "How To Redeem Shares."
+The proceeds from any such redemption will be the net asset value of the Fund's shares.